imixs/imixs-cloud/doc/CEPH.md

-# Ceph - Distributed Object Storage
+# Ceph - Quick Install Guide

 In this section you will find a Quick Install Guide for a Ceph cluster.
 [Ceph](https://ceph.io/) provides an distributed object storage and block device interface.
 This makes it a powerful storage solution for Kuberentes.
 In the *Imixs-Cloud* environment we are using the [Ceph CSI-Plugin](https://github.com/ceph/ceph-csi) to access a Ceph cluster.
 If you already have a Ceph cluster up and running and you just want to connect it to your Kubernetes Cluster, than you may jump directly to the management section [ceph-csi plugin](../management/ceph/README.md).